Future Fund Publishes Diversity Data of Companies Receiving Convertible Loan Agreements

 The British Business Bank is the UK government’s economic development bank.
 Established in November 2014, its mission is to make finance markets for smaller businesses work more effectively, enabling those businesses to prosper, grow and build UK economic activity.
 Its remit is to design, deliver and efficiently manage UK-wide smaller business access to finance programmes for the UK government.

-The British Business Bank programmes were supporting more than £8bn of finance to over 98,000 smaller businesses at end of March 2020.
-Since March 2020, the British Business Bank has launched four new Coronavirus business loan schemes, delivering tens of billions of pounds of finance to over a million businesses.
+The British Business Bank programmes were supporting nearly £8bn of finance to almost 94,800 smaller businesses at end of June 2020.
+Since March 2020, the British Business Bank has launched four new Coronavirus business loan schemes, delivering tens of billions of pounds of finance to 1.5m businesses.

 As the holding company of the group operating under the trading name of British Business Bank, British Business Bank plc is wholly owned by HM Government and is not authorised or regulated by the Prudential Regulation Authority (PRA) or the Financial Conduct Authority (FCA).
 The British Business Bank operates through a number of subsidiaries, none of which are authorised or regulated by the FCA or the PRA.